moonchen/distro-pelion-edge/README.md

     * [Build results](#build-results)
     * [APT repository](#apt-repository)

-# Build scripts for Pelion Edge
+# linux-pelion-edge - deb/rpm build scripts for Pelion Edge

+These are scripts to build Pelion Edge as deb/rpm packages for the following distros:

+   * Debian Buster (10)
+   * Ubuntu Bionic (18.04)
+   * Ubuntu Focal (20.04)
+   * Ubuntu Xenial (16.04)

 The  folder `build-env`  contains helper  or common  scripts.
 Other  directories contain build scripts specific for each package: